Connect with us

 BaylorScott Drew enhanced Baylor’s roster with Jeremy Roach and Norchad Omier, ensuring contention.
 Their Final Four experience boosts an already strong squad, positioning Baylor as a top 10 team again.
 Drew’s skill leveraging apparent NIL interviewing for job openings and then using it recruiting.

-BYUBYU has talent with Fousseyni Traore, but the coaching, coming from the NBA with no college experience, is questionable.
+BYUBYU has talent with Fousseyni Traore and several returners, but the coaching, coming from the NBA with no college experience, is questionable.
+Gone is the against the grain shoot the most three’s in the nation style of play that seems to have set them appart.

 CincinnatiDaniel Skillings returns from a solid Big 12 season, joined by Dillon Mitchell, a solid defensive addition.
-However, losing two good centers raises concerns about their size at center.
+This is Aziz Bandaogo team to anchor now with Viktor Lakhin moving on to Clemson.

-HoustonDespite the key lose Jamal Shead, Houston’s system emphasizes rebounding, defense, and recruitment, ensuring competitiveness.
-Their physicality and tenacity make them formidable, maintaining their status as a top team with the two headed monster of Ja’Vier Francis and J’Wan Roberts.
-They normalize the physicality and get away with more than I personally think they should.
-There identity is intact and I expect someone to step up as Shead did last year.
+HoustonDespite the key loss of Jamal Shead,, Houston’s system emphasizes rebounding, defense, and recruitment, ensuring their competitiveness.
+Their physicality and tenacity make them formidable, maintaining their status as a top team with the dynamic duo of Ja’Vier Francis and J’Wan Roberts..
+They effectively normalize physical play and get away with more than I personally believe they should.
+Their identity remains intact, and I expect someone to step up in the same way Shead did last year.

 Iowa StateIowa State’s depth and strong defense make them formidable.
 Though lacking elite stars, their cohesion and defensive prowess position them as strong contenders.
 Additions of Dishon Jackson and Joshua Jefferson bolster the interior.
 If there is a question mark that is is with Milan Momcilovic as their most experienced forward.

-Oklahoma StateSteve Lutz has made 3 NCAA tournaments in 3 seasons at mid-major schools.
-This season might break that streak.
-Abou Ousmane is projected as the best player.
+Oklahoma StateSteve Lutz has made three NCAA tournaments in three seasons at mid-major schools, but this year might break that impressive streak.
+With Abou Ousmane projected as the best player, let’s just say the odds aren’t exactly in their favor.

 TCUDixon is a great coach, but this isn’t his best roster in recent years.
-The strenght should lie in the backcourt of Frankie Collins and Noah Reynolds.
+The strength of the team should lie in the backcourt, where they have potential to make an impact.
+Frankie Collins and Noah Reynolds.
+It’s time for Ernest Udeh to step up, and he will have to cover a lot in the post value.

-West VirginiaDeVries’s success at Drake, including his son Tucker joining him, bodes well for West Virginia.
-Javon Small has performed well in the Big 12.
-Joseph Yesufu struggled since leaving Drake, but DeVries’s coaching could revive his performance.
+West VirginiaDeVries’s success at Drake, coupled with his son Tucker DeVries joining him, bodes well for West Virginia.
+Javon Small has performed well in the Big 12, and Joseph Yesufu, who struggled after leaving Drake, could see a revival in his performance under DeVries’s coaching once again.
+Tucker DeVries is lower in our rankings than he will be by most, but the continuity coming over from Drake with his father overall should be positive.

 More in College Basketball